Siomeow-meow/CalendarWidget/README.md

 Bug Description
 Issue: When switching to the next or previous months and then returning to the month of your last clicked day, the background effect (or any other visual effect) disappears.
-Status: This issue is a known bug, and we are actively working on a solution.
-We appreciate your patience, and we aim to resolve it in the upcoming releases.
+Status: This issue is a known bug, and I am actively working on a solution.
+I appreciate your patience, and I aim to resolve it in the upcoming releases.

-License
 This Calendar Widget is released under the MIT License.

 Thank you for using the Calendar Widget!
-We appreciate your support and hope you find it useful despite the known issue.
+I appreciate your support and hope you find it useful despite the known issue.
 Stay tuned for updates and improvements!